 RIDE WITHIN YOUR LIMITS AND AVOID AGGRESSIVE MANEUVERS to reduce the risk of loss of control, ejection, and collision.
 This is a high performance boat - not a toy.
-Sharp turns or jumping wakes or waves can increase the risk of back/spinal injury (paralysis), facial injuries, and broken legs, ankles, and other bones.
+Sharp turns or jumping wakes or wayes can increase the risk of back/spinal injury (paralysis), facial injuries, and broken legs, ankles, and other bones.
 Do not jump wakes or wa in severe injury or drowning.
 AVOID FORCEFUL JET THRUST AND LIMITED VISIBILITY WHILE REBOARDING.
-Get to standing or kneeling position quickly, but do not expose yourself to forceful let thrust
+Get to standing or kneeling position quickly, but do not expose yourself to forceful jet thrust NEVER RIDE AFTER CONSUMING DRUGS OR ALCOHOL

 DO NOT APPLY THROTTLE WHEN OTHERS ARE AT REAR OF PWC-turn engine eep engine at idle.
 Water and/or debris exiting jet thrust nozzle can cause severe injury KEEP AWAY FROM INTAKE GRATE while engine is on.
-Items such as long hair, loose clothing, or PFD straps can become entangled in moving parts resulting Jet thrust nozzle
+Items such as long hair, loose clothing, or PFD straps can become entangled in moving parts resulting Jet thrust nozzl

-NEVER RIDE AFTER CONSUMING DRUGS OR ALCOHOL READ AND FOLLOW OWNER'S MANUAL
+READ AND FOLLOW OWNER'S MANUAL